-V-drive remote oil filter is mounted in a convenient spot in the engine compartment.
+In the V-drive engine configuration the remote oil filter is mounted in a convenient spot in the engine compartment.

 Dipstick

 If the oil pressure indication is too high or too low, stop the engine immediately and check the oil level on the dipstick.